pyros-dev/ros1_template/PITCHME.md

 `roslaunch my_pkg my_nodes.launch`

 - provides a centralised launch point for multiple process/nodes
-- GOOD: can load yaml files to set parameters for the system
+- <span style="color:green">GOOD</span> : can load yaml files to set parameters for the system
-- GOOD: a launch file can include another
+- <span style="color:green">GOOD</span> : a launch file can include another
-- BAD : namespaces logic and remapping is not as simple as it could
+- <span style="color:red">BAD</span> : namespaces logic and remapping is not as simple as it could
-- BAD : XML, but more programming-style logic is needed
+- <span style="color:red">BAD</span> : XML, but more programming-style logic is needed

 +++